alexwcarl/annoy/README.md

 # annoy
-Sends an HTTP request to a URL until you get the status code you want.
+Sends an HTTP request until you get the status code you want.
 The defaults are 30 second retries and a 200 status code.
-Will make these configurable from the command line soon™

 ## Usage

 ```
-annoy protocol://path
+annoy protocol://url --retry RETRY_INTERVAL --status STATUS_CODE
 ```